symbiote/silverstripe-seed/README.md

 ### [Metadata](https://github.com/silverstripe-australia/silverstripe-metadata/)

-This provides the ability to annotate objects with metadata, based on a given schema.
+This provides the ability to annotate objects, based on a given schema.

 ### [Multisites](https://github.com/silverstripe-australia/silverstripe-multisites/)